Skip to content

 Removed @intl and @t macros

 The macros are a remnant of classic components and ember-i18n.
-They are not necessary in Octane, and prevent us from mainintaing and updating ember-intl more easily.
+They are unnecessary in Octane and prevent us from mainintaing ember-intl easily.

-Check your codebase for import statements with ember-intl/macros, then rewrite code using getters.
+Check for files with the import path ember-intl/macros, then rewrite them to use native getters.
 This may require you to glimmerize a classic component.

 ts